 What are Homogeneous Expectations?

-Homogeneous expectations is a subjective belief, entrenched in the Modern Economic Theory proposed by American economist Harry Markowitz, and postulates that all investors have the same expectations and arrive at similar conclusions.
+Homogeneous expectations is a subjective belief, entrenched in the Modern Portfolio Theory (MPT) proposed by American economist Harry Markowitz, and postulates that all investors have the same expectations and arrive at similar conclusions.

 The assumption states that investors are rational in their decisions, resulting in homogeneous investment strategies.
 It applies to the choice of portfolios that seek to maximize returns and minimize the individually accepted level of risk.
 The assumption of homogeneous expectations has since triggered divergent opinions, developing into a highly sophisticated research field.